JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 The scheme offers 35% affordable housing; 25% of the total housing will be social rent, 10% intermediate )(rounded up figures), in line with the [emerging New Southwark Plan](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/development-plan/local-plan?chapter=4), giving 219 units.

 Two features in Southernwood application stand out, though - the first is that the applicant, Glasgow City Council, is reluctant to take advantage of public funding, [available from the Mayor of London](link), which could raise the affordable housing to at least 40%, giving another 30 or so afforable homes.
-Applying for this grant funding, under the [Mayor's Housing policy]() is obligatory
+All scemes are expected to consider this, to maximise affordable housing, or this grant funding, under the [Mayor's Housing policy](https://www.london.gov.uk/sites/default/files/ah_viability_spg_20170816.pdf).

 The second feature is that the site is owned by a local authority and as public land should deliver[50% affordable](link), under the [draft New London Plan](link), raising the number to about 360.